 As in the words of our school motto, “Fida, Humana, Fortis”, we believe:

 - Faith enables us to believe in spiritual good for everyone

-- Compassion helps us care for the world and all who live in it.
+- Compassion helps us care for the world and all who live here

-- Courage gives us strength to work for change wherever it is needed.
+- Courage gives us strength to strive for change wherever it is needed.

 Epworth is not owned by the church.
 We are a Christian community with an affiliation to the Methodist Church of Southern Africa.
 The school is independently owned by a Trust, governed by a Board, and is operated through a management structure.